kubos/kubos/docs/contribution-process.md

 to the 'Reviewers' list.

 You a welcome to create a pull request before your changes are entirely complete.
 Creating a pull request early in the code-creation process allows others to see what changes are being made and answer questions or offer architectural suggestions.
 If you do create a pull request before you are done making changes, add "[WIP]" to the pull request's title.
+Remove the "[WIP]" once all code changes have been completed and the PR is officially ready for review.

 ## Merge in New Changes From Master {#merge-in-new-changes}